Blog-Reference and Blog-Reference on Oct 9 adapted to context

 Methodologically, these premises are forever unacceptable.
 It is pretty obvious that the microeconomic axiom set contains three indefensible NONENTITIES: (i) constrained optimization HC2, (ii) rational expectations HC4, (iii) equilibrium HC5.
 Every model that contains only one NONENTITY is a priori false.
 The discussion of models that contain NONENTITIES is not different from a medieval angels-on-a-pinpoint discussion.
 And this scientific garbage is the content of peer-reviewed quality journals, textbooks, and, of course, the economics curriculum.

 Economics is a failed science and economists are incompetent scientists.
 There is NOTHING to choose between Orthodoxy and traditional Heterodoxy.
-Rethinking economics means to rise above the proto-scientific level and to fully replace Walrasian microfoundations and Keynes’ flawed macrofoundations by true macrofoundations.#3
+Rethinking economics means to rise above the proto-scientific level and to fully replace Walrasian microfoundations and Keynes’ flawed macrofoundations with true macrofoundations.#3

 #1 When proto-scientific Heterodoxy calls Orthodoxy pseudo-scientific and more details